retropassdev/RetroPass/README.md

 - Xbox developer account and console configured for Developer Mode
 - RetroArch version **higher** than **v1.10.0.** installed in Developer Mode
   - Currently, that means you will need to build your own RetroArch from the master branch.
 This is needed because RA v1.10.0. doesn't include necessary changes that were merged at a later date.
 As soon as a new official version is available, this step won't be needed.
-  - For seamless experience, it is recommended to setup a hotkey for quiting RetroArch.
+  - For seamless experience, it is recommended to setup a hotkey for quitting RetroArch.
 When content is started from RetroPass, once user exits RetroArch either with the hotkey or through the menu, it will immediately return to RetroPass.
 - External storage of any type used for setting up content library
 - Additional computer for setting up content library